 this case.
 Failure to complete the internship will result in Tufts

-the grant to Tufts University.
+withholding the second installment, or reimbursement of the grant on a pro-rated basis to Tufts University.
 The amount owed back to Tufts will be added

-to the student account.
+to the student's account.

 Students who receive a grant must complete the

 - Three reports (1-2 pages each) at the

 - Possible additional requirements for international students receiving

 Curricular Practical Training (CPT)

 up to $3500; $2500 paid in early June

 - $1000 will be paid upon completion of all